MicrosoftDocs/entra-docs/docs/fundamentals/licensing.md

 ## Microsoft Entra Internet Access

-[Microsoft Entra Internet Access](../global-secure-access/overview-what-is-global-secure-access.md) is available as part of the Microsoft Entra Suite.
+[Microsoft Entra Internet Access](../global-secure-access/overview-what-is-global-secure-access.md) is available on its own or as part of the Microsoft Entra Suite.

 ## Microsoft Entra monitoring and health